 ABOUT FARMHOUSE ARCHITECTURE

-Farmhouse style mouldings refer loosely to a vernacular set of profiles that might be quickly fashioned by a busy farmer.
-They tend to be simpler than moldings we might classify as “Colonial” or “Georgian” or “Federal” but they derive from the same sources while reflecting a greater austerity.
-They are characterized by a minimalism and cleanliness in form.
-Their purpose being more utilitarian and less stylistically driven.
+Farmhouse style molding refers loosely to a vernacular set of molding profiles that might be quickly fashioned by a busy farmer.
+They tend to be moldings used in farmhouse designs tend to be simpler than moldings we might classify as “Colonial”, “Georgian”, or “Federal”; however, farmhouse millwork is derived from the same sources and reflect a greater austerity.
+Farmhouse moldings can be characterized by pragmatism and cleanliness in form – their purpose is more utilitarian and less stylistically driven.

 Farmhouse style moldings are derived from simple boards, S4S, the quirk, and bead.
 In more complex examples, a cove or quarter-round might occur, but rarely an ogee.